High Intensity Training or High Density Training: Which Is Best for Muscle Growth?

 High Intensity Training Or High Density Training?

-If you’ve been training for any length of time you are no doubt familiar with high intensity training, but what about high density training?
-In this hub I’ll explain the difference between the two, as well as how best to use them and which one will give you the best results for the time and effort you put in.
+If you’ve been training for any length of time you are no doubt familiar with high intensity training.
+But what about high density training?
+In this article I’ll explain the difference between the two, as well as how best to use them and which one will give you the best results for the time and effort you put in.

-Before I start however, I must point out that if you are a beginner, or if you’ve been struggling for some time to add any muscle mass, and you are still quite skinny, this is fairly irrelevant.
-You would be much better advised to simply do a brief full body workout routine three times per week, whilst sticking to the basic principles of muscle gain, as described in this article.
+Before I start however, I must point out that if you are a beginner, or if you haven't had much in the way of results from your efforts so far, this is fairly irrelevant.
+You would be much better advised to simply do a brief full body workout routine three times per week, whilst sticking to the basic principles of muscle building, as described in this article.

 But if you are a bit more advanced, and are looking for a new challenge to take your results to the next level, this may point you in the right direction.